 The proportions of the Dougong were adjusted to match the modern metric system.
-The original components were designed based on the traditional Chinese unit, cun (rard), which differs from the modern metric system.
-The doukou was a unit that described the proportions of components in timber structures in China, as shown in Error!
-Reference source not found.
+The original components were designed based on the traditional Chinese unit, cun (寸), which differs from the modern metric system.
+The doukou was a unit that described the proportions of components in timber structures in China, as shown in Table 1.
 In this research, the proportions of the components were adjusted slightly to multiples of 0.5, which could match the modern metric system.
-For
+For example, two selected Gong were initially 6.2 doukou and 9.2 doukou in length, with a section size of 1.24 doukou in width and 2 doukou in height.
+The proportions were adjusted to 6 and 9 doukou in length, with a section of 1 doukou in width and 2 doukou in height.